 - Prospective dating partners are more willing to consider having a relationship.

-A criminal record is often a barrier to employment, even if the job applicant is otherwise qualified for the job.
-But getting a record seal levels the playing field, and the applicant will have a much better chance at landing a coveted job.
+A criminal record is often a barrier to employment, even if you are otherwise qualified for the job.
+Getting a record seal levels the playing field, and you will have a much better chance of landing a coveted job.

 However, state licensing boards may still be able to see sealed records if they run a fingerprint check through the FBI.
-And the Nevada Gaming Commission and the Nevada Gaming Control Board are allowed to see work permit applicants’ sealed criminal records if they are related to gaming.
-People with sealed records who are applying for a professional license are advised to consult with an attorney about their options.17
+The Nevada Gaming Commission and the Nevada Gaming Control Board may see your sealed criminal records if they are related to gaming.17

 Learn more in our article about disclosing criminal history on job applications in Nevada.

-In most cases, yes.
-Once a record is sealed, the person can legally deny having a record–even under oath.
+Once a court seals your record, you can legally deny having a record–even under oath.

-But as discussed above, there are certain situations where a person may to reveal a criminal record even if it has been sealed.
-An example is applying for certain professional licenses.
-So it is best for people in these situations to consult their options with an attorney.18
+As discussed above, there are certain situations where you may have to reveal a criminal record even if it has been sealed.
+A potential example is applying for certain professional licenses.
+So it is best to consult with an attorney about your options.18

-No. A Nevada pardon is the only vehicle that can possibly reinstate a person’s gun rights.
-People who lost their firearm rights because of a felony or battery domestic violence conviction cannot regain their gun rights through a record seal.19
+A Nevada pardon is the only vehicle that can possibly reinstate your gun rights.
+If you lost your firearm rights because of a felony or battery domestic violence conviction, you cannot regain your gun rights through a record seal.19

-Pardons are a government-issued “forgiveness” of a person’s past crime.
-Pardons do not hide the criminal record from public view and government databases like sealing does.
+Pardons are a government-issued “forgiveness” of your past crime.
+Pardons do not hide your criminal record from public view and government databases like sealing does.

 - Voting,